TeamDevDev/project-development-week-seven-through-sixteen-starter/writing/review.md

 - [] Reviewed one or more pull requests in the GitHub repository for a project
 - [] Created one or more pull requests in the GitHub repository for a project
 - [] Discussed one or more pull requests in the GitHub repository for the project
-- [] Made commits to a pull request that was approved for merger to the main trunk
+- [] Made commits to a pull request that was approved for merge to the main trunk
 - [] Made commits to a pull request that was ultimately merged to the main trunk
 - [] Merged one or more pull requests to the main trunk of a project's GitHub repository